rooged/CSCE146-Spring-2020/Homework 3/README.md

-# Homework 3 - Hot Potato
+# Homework 4 - Robot Command Simulator

 ## How To Use:
 - Compile and execute the Java file